 This course is intended for students interested in the music business.
 It presents an overview of the business and legal aspects of the music industry in order to help students understand the rapid and massive changes caused by the digital music revolution.
 The course focuses on career possibilities, the development of business-related knowledge and skills necessary for effectively maintaining a professional music career, the vocabulary and terminology of the music industry, and the distinction between music and business at the corporate level.
 Topics include record contracts, publishing, licensing, marketing, distribution, performances, and copyright.
 In addition, the duties and responsibilities of musicians, songwriters, lawyers, agents, promoters, publishers, executives, managers, and anyone trying to navigate the rapid transformation of the industry are examined.

 |MUST 141 - Recording Studio IM||3.0|

 MUST 141 - Recording Studio I (3.0 units)

-This course is designed for the student who wants to learn to make high-quality recordings using a wide array of tools and techniques.
-Emphasis will be placed on Digital Audio Workstation (DAW) sound recording, editing, and mixing processes through hands-on experience.
-Students will collaborate to produce recordings within several musical genres.
+This course is designed for students who want to learn how to make high-quality recordings using a wide array of tools and techniques.
+Emphasis is placed on digital audio workstation (DAW) sound recording, editing, and mixing processes through hands-on experience.
+Students collaborate to produce recordings within several musical genres.

 |Total Semester Units:||6.0|